lbdudc/gis-publisher/README.md

 - Add your shapefiles in a folder.
 The tool accepts shapefiles with the following extensions: `.shp`, `.shx`, `.dbf`, `.prj`, `.cpg` and `.sld`.
 Also accepts `.zip` files containing the shapefiles.

+!WARNING!: The geometries must be in EPSG:4326 projection!, and the geometries of Polygon and LineString must be MultiPolygon and MultiLineString respectively.

 ## Usage

 ```bash